johnsyin/johnsyin.github.io/about.md

 ### Contact me

-Don't hesitate to reach me out if you want to talk about any content that I have shared.
+Don't hesitate to reach me out if you want to talk about any content that I have shared or shared any job opportunity:
 [johnsyin97@gmail.com](mailto:email@domain.com)